sheosi/lily/README.md

 ## Obtaining Lily
-Lily uses git [LFS](https://git-lfs.github.com/) which means it needs to be cloned with that installed and ready beforehand.
+Lily uses git [LFS](https://git-lfs.github.com/) which means it needs to be cloned with that installed beforehand.

 First install git LFS, for *Debian/Ubuntu* it is: